 Today I got back from a week’s holiday in Warrnambool, where my cousin Rosemary lives and this season’s main family reunion was held.
-For the first time I met my youngest relative: Joshua is the third child of my cousin Robert, born on 22 September last year and now learning to roll over.
+For the first time I met my youngest relative, Joshua, who was born on 22 September last year and is now learning to roll over.
 He dribbles a lot and likes it when I play music on the upper two octaves of the piano.

 I had no Internet access during that week, so no, I haven’t been reading your blog lately (I’ll start catching up tonight).
 Today I had my follow-up appointment after that incident with my throat, so I’ve updated that post.
 Most of what follows are photographs from the holiday.

 I travelled in the car with my parents, and played music from my personal CD collection.
 We slept in Penola on the way.
 CDs played between Adelaide and Warrnambool were:

 - Australia All Over (Ian McNamara, 1987)